TinyFactory/Tiny-Factory-Docs/_posts/2012-07-18-setup-nodejs-environment-on-ec2.md

 	source ~/.bash_profile
 	{% endhighlight %}
 8. Change permissions on node directory
-    {% highlight bash %}sudo chown -R ec2-user:ec2-user /opt/node
+    {% highlight bash %}$ sudo chown -R ec2-user:ec2-user /opt/node
 	{% endhighlight %}
+9. Confirm we have a successfull install:
+    {% highlight bash %}$ node -v
+	{% endhighlight %}
 ###Congrats!
-Node is installed!
+Node.js is installed!
 What's next?
 You can install mongodb or setup a git repo on the server to really get developing.